davidelorenzoli/castable-enum/README.md

 This project allows to create a Java enum which inherits enum item value automatic conversion functionality.

 ## The Problem
-Imagine you have an enum to hold your JVM arguments.
+Imagine you have an enum to hold your application JVM arguments.
 To get the actual JVM argument value as a URL object you would normally do:

 ```Java
 String webServerKey = JVMArgument.WEB_SERVER.getKey();